ding-lab/BreakPointSurveyor/README.md

 ### TCGA_Virus

+Performance per stage for TCGA_Virus branch, obtained with `run_BPS <STAGE>`.
-Peformed on an overloaded server, typical performance significantly faster:
+These numbers were performed on an overloaded server, and typical performance is expected to be significantly.

+* A_Reference B_ExonGene C_Project: 0 seconds
 * F_PindelRP: 370 seconds
 * G_Discordant/: 3804 seconds.
 * I_Contig: 716 seconds